dailydotdev/docs/docs/key-features/collections.md

 ## Can I see all Collections similar to all Community Picks?

-Of course! :)  Check our feed exclusively for Collection posts: https://app.daily.dev/sources/collections
+Of course! :)  Check our [feed exclusively for Collection posts](https://app.daily.dev/sources/collections).

 ## Can I see all the Collections that I'm subscribed to?

 Currently, there’s no feature to view a list of Collections you’re subscribed to.

+## Help us think of more features

+Got more ideas on how to enhances Collections?
+Share your ideas [here](https://app.daily.dev/posts/M0nIoAHkd)! :) We're excited to see your suggestions! :)